telosma/gas-vietnam-stocks/README.md

 - Whatever you want with your stock data.

 ## Current features
-- Reload stock price intervally
+- Reload stock price periodically
 - Send mail to receivers when prices change